 Obstetrics and Gynecology are two fields of medicine that involve the female reproductive organs.

 Contraception, or birth control, refers to different techniques to prevent pregnancy.
 Birth control pills have two hormones in them, estrogen and progestin, which prevent the women from ovulating and alter the cervical mucus to make it hard for the sperm to find the egg.

-- Copper T Intrauterine Device (IUD) – is a T shaped, small device that is placed in the uterus and can stay implanted for up to 10 years.
+- Copper T Intrauterine Device (IUD) – is a small T shaped device that is placed in the uterus and can stay implanted for up to 10 years.

 - Levonorgestrel Intrauterine System (IUS) – is another T shaped device that is placed in the uterus and releases progestin and can stay implanted for 5 years.

 - Implant – is a single plastic rod that is placed on the upper arm of a woman.
 It releases progestin and can last up to 3 years.

 - Injection – is a hormone injection of progestin.